Anthony-N-Kamau/Anthony-N-Kamau/README.md

 ## Hi there 👋

 My name is Anthony Kamau.
-I am interested in all things Python, R, Machine learning, Deep learning and Robotics!
+I am interested in all things Python, R, Machine learning and Deep learning!

-- 🔭 Currently, I'm mainly working on machine learning algorithms and performing data manipulation, visualization and analysis using datasets from data science communities such as [kaggle](https://www.kaggle.com/datasets) etc.
+- 🔭 Currently working on ML/DL models with a focus on data manipulation, visualization, and analysis.

-- 🌱 I’m currently learning Python and mastering R.
+- 🌱 I’m currently mastering Python, R and SQL.
   -  Join me in this interesting journey of growth and knowledge!

 - 👯 I’m looking to collaborate on new and interesting projects and datasets.
-  -  📫 Send me ideas at (kamauanthony171@gmail.com)
+  -  📫 Send me ideas at (a.n.kamau@students.uu.nl) or (kamauanthony171@gmail.com)

 - 😄 Honorifics: Mr, Sir

-- ⚡ Fun fact: AI has the potential to boost economic growth.
-The 2018 report from PricewaterhouseCoopers (PwC) projects that AI will contribute approximately $15.7 trillion to the global GDP from 2018 to 2030, representing a 14% increment in economic output and an annual productivity increase of 55%.
-Through technological leapfrogging, developing countries can skip stages of development by adopting the latest technology even if they haven't gone through the same industrialization process as developed countries.
-However, greater care should be taken to avoid falling into a technology trap and undermining of equity and fairness.
-Income inequality may increase and governments may become leviathans, if AI is left unchecked.
+- ⚡ Fun fact: Artificial intelligence holds significant promise for driving global economic growth.
+According to a 2018 PwC report, AI could add around $15.7 trillion to global GDP by 2030 - an estimated 14% boost in output and a 55% rise in annual productivity.
+For developing nations, AI offers a chance to leapfrog traditional industrial stages by adopting cutting edge technologies.
+However, this rapid advancement comes with risks: without careful governance, AI could exacerbate income inequality, compromise fairness and empower overly dominant state actors.